HIRWA13/HIRWA13/README.md

 ### :man_technologist: About Me :
 I am a Software Developer from Rwanda.
-- :telescope: currently, am learning Back-end Web Development
+- :telescope: currently, am learning Node Js

 - :seedling: I like to Explore Technical Stuffs.